awsdocs/amazon-rekognition-developer-guide/doc_source/API_DescribeProjectVersions.md

 # DescribeProjectVersions<a name="API_DescribeProjectVersions"></a>

-Lists and describes the models in an Amazon Rekognition Custom Labels project\.
+Lists and describes the versions of a model in an Amazon Rekognition Custom Labels project\.
 You can specify up to 10 model versions in `ProjectVersionArns`\.
-If you don't specify a value, descriptions for all models are returned\.
+If you don't specify a value, descriptions for all model versions in the project are returned\.

 This operation requires permissions to perform the `rekognition:DescribeProjectVersions` action\.